Conversation: "Epic in Our Times"

 Pasquale Toscano (*24) is an assistant professor of English at Vassar College who's written about epic, Milton, and disability for a range of venues, both academic and public-facing.

 Presented in partnership with Princeton Classics, the Princeton University Department of English, and the Princeton University Humanities Council.
+Sponsorship of an event does not constitute departmental or institutional endorsement of the specific program, speakers or views presented.
 Public Humanities programs are presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.

 TAGS: | NEH |